 Heat Safety Risks: High Temperatures and Heat-Related Illnesses

-According to OSHA, working in hot weather and the direct sun increases the risk of heat-related illnesses in exposed workers, such as heat stress and heat exhaustion.
-“Every year, thousands of workers become sick from occupational heat exposure, and some are fatally injured.”
-Winter months alike, employers have a responsibility to take precautions for workers to have a place of employment free of hazards.
+Working in hot weather and the direct sun increases the risk of heat-related illnesses in exposed workers, such as heat stress and heat exhaustion.
+According to OSHA, “every year, thousands of workers become sick from occupational heat exposure, and some are fatally injured.”

 Heat-related illnesses and fatalities are preventable, but it’s important to identify the signs and react quickly and appropriately when they occur.

 The main cause of a heat-related illness is your body’s inability to cool itself.
+This can result from a variety of factors, such as dehydration, insufficient airflow, or high humidity that prevents sweat from evaporating.
 While understanding the cause, it is also important to know that heat exhaustion is the precursor to heatstroke and is a direct result of the body overheating.

-To protect workers from instances caused by high temperatures, it is essential to be educated on the causes, signs and treatment of heat-related illnesses.
-Keep in mind, when heat exhaustion is not addressed, heat stroke can follow.
+When heat exhaustion is not addressed, heat stroke can follow.
+To protect workers from incidents caused by high temperatures, it’s essential to be educated on the causes, signs and treatment of heat-related illnesses.

 Prevent heat-related illnesses by: